bolkedebruin/rdpgw/docs/header-authentication.md

   UserHeader: "X-Amzn-Oidc-Subject"
   EmailHeader: "X-Amzn-Oidc-Email"
   DisplayNameHeader: "X-Amzn-Oidc-Name"
+  TrustedProxies:
+    # Place RDPGW in a private subnet whose only ingress is the ALB, then
+    # list the ALB-facing subnet here.
+    - "10.0.0.0/16"
 ```

 **Setup**: Configure ALB with Cognito User Pool authentication.
 Enable OIDC headers forwarding to RDPGW target group.